Disability Living Allowance (DLA)

 Special rules allow children who are terminally ill to get help quickly.
 A child is considered to be terminally ill if they have a progressive illness that is likely to limit their life expectancy to six months or less.
 It is impossible to say exactly how long someone will live and some children who receive DLA under these rules live much longer than six months.

-Under these special rules your child does not have to satisfy the qualifying period (ie that they have had the disability or been in ill health for at least three months and be likely to have the disability or be in ill health for a further six months).
+Under these special rules your child does not have to satisfy the qualifying period (ie that they must have needed care, attention or supervision for at least three months, and be likely to need this care, attention or supervision for a further six months).
 They also do not have to have been present in Great Britain for 104 weeks out of the last 156 week before claiming – they only need to be present at the time of claiming.

 If you are claiming DLA for a child under these rules, their claim should include a DS1500 form which is available from your child’s GP or consultant.
 You do not have to complete the main part of the claim form that asks about your child’s personal care or supervision needs as they will automatically qualify for the higher rate care component.
 You will, however, have to complete the sections about any mobility problems your child has for them to be awarded the mobility component.back to top